Testing, quality and safety of embedded software

 Black-box tests using white-box metrics do not result in gray-box tests.
 However, each of the three fulfills an important function in defining the end of the test and minimizing the number of necessary software tests.

-Post: Test ended well, all is well.
+Blog post: Test ended well, all is well

-Test-Driven Development (TDD) is the implementation of the test-first approach in component testing and involves writing unit test cases before the actual implementation.
+Test-driven development (TDD) is the implementation of the test-first approach in component testing and involves writing unit test cases before the actual implementation.
 Adherence to just three rules and a few tricks for dealing with the target hardware bottleneck makes TDD possible even for embedded systems.

-Test-First = Test first, think later? – Test-Driven Development of Embedded Systems
+Test-First = Test first, think later? – Test-driven development of embedded systems

 Many agile development frameworks emphasize the test-first approach, which, regardless of the test level, is based on starting with testing as the first step towards the actual implementation of functionality: testing at a point when one is still focused on the "what" and the "how" is still pending.
-Test-Driven Development (TDD) is the implementation of the test-first approach in component testing and means writing unit test cases before the actual implementation.
+Test-driven development (TDD) is the implementation of the test-first approach in component testing and means writing unit test cases before the actual implementation.
 Adherence to just three rules and a few tricks for dealing with the target hardware bottleneck also make TDD possible for embedded systems.

-Presentation slides: Test-First = Test first, think later (ESE 2019, PDF)
+Presentation: Test-First = Test first, think later (ESE 2019, PDF)

-Conference proceedings script: Test-First = Test first, think later (ESE 2019, PDF)
+Script: Test-First = Test first, think later (ESE 2019, PDF)

 Secure software from the start – developers under time pressure